Sources and definitions

 Average train length is based on data reported by the railway companies to the Swedish Transport Administration.
 Less than 0.5 percent of all passenger trains do not have a record of train length.
 No compensation for missing values is made.

-The method of measuring callings is based on a combination of two different data sources.
+The method of measuring callings to Swedish harbours per week, is based on a combination of two different data sources.
 Firstly, the AIS data that the vessels transmit continuously during voyage and secondly, Lloyd´s Agency Network which confirms that a vessel has entered a certain port.
 Data from these two sources are coordinated and can be retrieved from the Seasearcher data portal (paid service).
+Only cargo vessels are reported in Transport indicators.
+Passenger vessels cannot be reported due to lack of quality in the data provider's register, there are particularly lack of quality in the ferry traffic.
+Therefore, we cannot do a comparison between 2019 and 2020 for passenger vessels.

 From Seasearcher we have searched all vessel callings to 40 Swedish ports.
 The vessels that do not use AIS equipment are not included in the sample. he 40 ports are selected according to their level of managed freight volumes in the official statistical product Shipping goods, arranged to include the largest ports.
 Some ports where data do not achieve sufficient quality are excluded from the mentioned order.
 The 40 ports we have included in the sample handle around 80 percent of the freight volume in Swedish ports.